home-assistant/addons/duckdns/DOCS.md

     - Copy the DuckDNS token (listed at the top of the page where account details are displayed) from `duckdns.org` and paste into the `token` option.
     - Update the `domains` option with the full domain name you registered.
 E.g., `my-domain.duckdns.org`.

+*Optional*:
+When using the Nginx Add-On with DuckDNS, the generated SSL certificate by DuckDNS will automatically be used for Nginx.
+To access your Home Assistant instance from outside, open the Nginx Ports (80 and/or 443 in default setup) on your router to be able to access Home Assistant via the DuckDNS Domain

 ## Configuration

 Add-on configuration: